We are pleased to present a great LASI 19 program that includes 8 Workshops and 7 Tutorials!

 Title: Python Bootcamp for Learning Science Practitioners

 Description: The hands-on workshop will provide a rigorous introduction to python for learning analytics practitioners.
-The intensive workshop consists of five parts: a) basic and intermediate python; b) statistics and visualization; c) machine learning d) causal inferencing and d) deep learning.
+The intensive workshop consists of five parts: a) intermediate python; b) statistics and visualization; c) machine learning d) causal inferencing and d) deep learning.
 The workshop will be motivated throughout by educational datasets and examples.
-The aim of the workshop is to provide a thorough introduction to computation and statistical methodologies in modern learning analytics.
+The aim of the workshop is to provide an introduction to computation and statistical methodologies in data science with an emphasis on python libraries for machine learning and deep learning.

 1.2 Exploratory Data Analysis, Statistics.
 In this section we will introduce the core python libraries for exploratory data analysis and basic statistics: numpy, pandas, matplotlib and seaborn.
 We will use the Jupyter Notebook environment for interactive data analysis, annotation, and collaboration.
 Exploratory data analysis is a foundational step for deriving insights from data.
 It also serves as a prelude to building formal models and simulations.

 1.3 Machine Learning.
 In this section we will introduce participants to basic machine learning concepts and their application using the scikit-learn library.
-We will show how to predict continuous and categorical outcomes, for example, using linear and logistic regression.
+We will show how to predict continuous and categorical outcomes, by using linear, logistic regression.
 This demonstration will show how to create an entire prediction pipeline from scratch, starting from loading in data, cleaning and standardizing it, building the model, and demonstrating its validity through cross- validation.
 Some discussion of what an educator might do with such a model will be included.

 1.4 Causal Inferencing.
 In this section of the workshop we build on our statistical understanding of correlation to study causality.
 Randomized control trials (RCTs) are considered the gold standard in efficacy studies because they aim to establish causality of interventions.
 But RCTs are very often impractical to carry out and have other limitations.
 Causal inference from Observational Studies (OS) is another form of statistical analysis to evaluate intervention effects.
 In causal inference, the causal effect of an intervention on a particular outcome is studied using observed data, without the need for randomization in advance.
 In this tutorial, we will show design of an OS to leverage the large amounts of data available through online learning platforms and student information systems to draw causal claims about their effectiveness.